kirkofypsi/7DWorkProblemModel/README.md

        * Undefined career paths  &nbsp;  &nbsp;  &nbsp; <-- *Work problem*
        * Outsiders favored over insiders  &nbsp;  &nbsp;  &nbsp; <-- *Work problem*

-__The Institute for a Better Workplace__ decided to open-source the largest and the most exhaustive catalogue of the factors that contribute to work dissatisfaction and make it available for free to anyone.
+__The Institute for a Better Workplace__ decided to open-source the largest and the most exhaustive catalogue of the factors that contribute to work dissatisfaction and made it available for free to anyone.
 <br/>
 # Explore [ 7D Work Problem Model™](taxonomy.md)